 2. Final Call

 After you shake hands with the seller, it becomes obligatory for you to finalize the deal.
 This is where you play your cards by requesting a home inspection to help with further contingencies.
-In many cases, home inspections has resulted in a deal cancellation, and trust us; the home buyers have no regrets.
+In many cases, home inspections have resulted in a deal cancellation, and trust us; the home buyers have no regrets.

-After the completion of a house inspection, you can negotiate prices and payment terms with the seller.
 If the list of repair work is longer than you expected, this is your chance to slide in a revised price.
 Ultimately, you have the option to back out of the deal.
 A home inspection makes room for you to weigh your options.

 3. Long-term Maintenance Costs